 Answers to Your Small Business Energy Frequently Asked Questions

-Q: Will my local utility treat me differently if I buy power from an alternate energy provider?
+Q: How will the relationship with my current utility change if I buy power from an alternate energy provider?

-A: No. Your utility is bound by law to provide equal service to all of its customers regardless of your provider of electricity or natural gas supply.
+A: Your relationship with your utility will remain the same.
+The utility company is bound by law to provide equal service to all of its customers regardless of your provider of electricity or natural gas supply.

 Q: Is my business’ information safe?

 A: Yes, we are required by law to keep your information confidential.